 This makes the kachori easy to eat and it doesn’t crumble everywhere when you eat it.

-To make the pastry, you will need the following ingredients:
+To make the kachori dough, you will need the following ingredients:

-1. In a wide big plate add all the flours, oil and salt.
+1. In a wide big plate or deep bowl add all the flours, oil and salt.

-2. Knead the dough using tap water and cover it with the damp kitchen towel for half an hour.
+2. Knead the dough using tap water or slightly warm water and cover it with the damp kitchen towel for half an hour.

 3. Divide the dough into equal (apricot) size portions and make balls.